-As tax attorneys in Houston, we see a lot of U.S. citizens whose oil-related jobs require they spend significant time overseas.
+As tax attorneys in San Antonio, we see a lot of U.S. citizens whose oil-related jobs require they spend significant time overseas.
 The wages earned overseas can escape tax in the U.S. This is due to the foreign earned income exclusion.
 But this exclusion generates quite a few tax disputes with the IRS, which is evidenced by cases like the Bellwood v.
 Commissioner, T.C.
 Memo.
 2019-135, case.
 The case shows what facts are necessary to qualify for the foreign earned income exclusion.

 Facts & Procedural History